|

 friend/colleague who is considering getting

 a Mac.
-She would like to know if there are any
+She would like to know if there are

-billing and maybe scheduling software that work
+any billing and maybe scheduling software

-making a mistake with this potential purchase."
+if she is making a mistake with this

-There are quite a few billing & scheduling programs
+There are quite a few billing & scheduling

-that have Mac versions.
-I'm listing 7 of the
+programs that have Mac versions.
+I'm listing

-describe how the software functions, how the
+sites for each describe how the software

-program handles electronic claim submission
+electronic claim submission (e.g., whether

-(e.g., whether or not through a clearinghouse),
+or not through a clearinghouse), etc. Some

-etc. Some have free trial versions.
+have free trial versions.

 I'd recommend that anyone considering a new